raspberrypi/documentation/configuration/config-txt/video.md

 Note that the 90 and 270 degree rotation options require additional memory on the GPU, so these will not work with the 16MB GPU split.

-If using the VC4 FKMS V3D driver (this is the default on the Raspberry Pi 4), then 90 and 270 degree rotations are not supported.
-The Screen Configuration utility provides display rotations for this driver.
-See this [page](../display_rotation.md) for more information.
+If using the FKMS driver (this is the default on the Raspberry Pi 4), then 90 and 270 degree rotations are not supported.
+The Screen Configuration utility (`arandr`) can be used to configure display rotations for this driver.
+See [this page](../display_rotation.md) for more information.

 ### display_rotate